Brand Marketing with Video: Your Ultimate Creative Guide

 Identify Potential Additional Budget Sources

-If the desired outcome for your marketing video falls under a few different business areas, you may be able to take advantage of marketing dollars from different departments.
+If the desired outcome for your marketing video production falls under a few different business areas, you may be able to take advantage of marketing dollars from different departments.
 They may also have a stake in what you’re planning.

 Imagine you are a financial services firm filming a retirement planning video series to help drive views to your website.
 Dollars might be available from several different business lines the series might address, like estate planning, education savings, insurance, and more.
 With skin in the game from other departments, you might be able to get more to work with.